Igor-Proh/InterpolCardIndex/README.md

 - Sampling by any criteria or even by a subset of criteria.
 - Transfer of those "tied" to the archive; deletion only after death.

+# Used technologies

+In this project I use next technologies:

+Spring Boot -  simplifies the process of building production-ready Spring-based applications.

+Spring MVC - Model-View-Controller

+Spring Data - interact with databases.

+Spring Security - authentication and access control framework for Spring applications.

+H2 Database -  in-memory database that I use for testing.

+Thymeleaf - Java templates for creating html pages

+Thymeleaf Extras Spring Security - Integrates Spring Security with Thymeleaf templates.

+Lombok - to simplifies java code by providing annotations

+MySQL - database to store data from application

+Log4j - logging framework for Java.

+ModelMapper - mapping Java objects between different classes, similar to DTOs

+Database Rider - testing database interactions

+JUnit - writing and running unit tests in Java.

+Spring Boot Starter Test - testing dependencies provided by Spring Boot for writing tests.
 # To run the app,

 You will need to: